Excerpted from the forthcoming book

 Economics is the most common way to view the wasteland of consumerism, but its assumptions and approach make it irrelevant to the renegade viewpoint.

-It’s been said that you should never give the problem of overpopulation to a mathematician, because his or her solution would be to shoot any surplus number of people.
+It’s an old trope that you should never give the problem of overpopulation to a mathematician, because his or her solution would be to shoot any surplus number of people.
 Simple; elegant; effective… and entirely a solution within the tools of mathematics.
 (Too bad about the individuals involved, though.)
 If you view renegade concerns through the prism of economics, a number of tools for changing the consumer economic landscape become available… but like the mathematician’s machine gun, most economic solutions are “cold equations,” and do not take individuals into account.
-In all but fringe economic theories and calculations, individuals are mere engines, cogs or units—nameless, nearly valueless and as disposable as bullet casings in battle.
+In all but fringe economic theories and calculations, individuals are mere engines, cogs or units—nameless, nearly valueless and as disposable as bullet casings.

 This is why we can’t look for solutions from the field of economics; while our views of the problem may overlap, our interpretations are completely at odds.
 Their practices and solutions serve only to make the situation worse, from the renegade viewpoint.
+Their goals are at the opposite end of the spectrum.
 The renegade movement is about individuals, and its goal is building a world that places the greatest possible value on individual economic freedom.
 Economics has no solutions in that area; it can only see the world in theoretical terms with the intent of shaping and controlling people as economic elements.
 In traditional economic theory, consumers can be no more than nameless, numberless and virtually unconsidered recipients of “sales.”
 The evolutionary biologist and the family physician see a sick individual with different eyes… and in much the same way, so do the economist and the renegade.
 The economist sees a factor in the calculations; the renegade sees an illness demanding a cure.

 No: the renegade movement is not about traditional economics any more than it is about marketing (or, as have been many ineffectual predecessors, about advertising).
 Economics and marketing are closed fields, circular and self-referential, creating their own precepts and then shaping their direction and results accordingly.
 They are internally consistent in logic but externally irrelevant to individuals.